heeyeon-im/heeyeon-im.github.io/projects.md

 My primary research interest is to identify and understand fundamental mechanisms of human brain dynamics, which involves cross-talks across different modalities of perceptual, cognitive and action control processes.
 Since the brain dynamics is manifested in many processing channels and pathways that emerge in parallel during adaptive, goal-driven behaviors, the findings of my research immediately provide clear insights into complex brain-behavior relationships, leading to translational studies to improve the way we interact with, respond to, and control the external world.

 ### Perceptual flexibility empowers cognitive capabilities and action outcomes.
+The visual system can achieve flexibility by extracting two different units of perception – objects and ensembles.
+This perceptual ability allows the brain to “do more with less”, by using powerful and efficient heuristics that bypass its perceptual and cognitive limitations.<br />
 <div class="container">
   <div class="row" style="margin-bottom: 5px">
     <div class="col-md-3 col-sm-12">